 Keeping Inconsistent Records

 To file taxes for your business, you must summarize your transactions for the year.
-You also have to support your figures with clear records.
+You also need clear records to support your figures.
 If the IRS audits you, you’re responsible for backing up your reported income and expenses with supporting evidence.

-Depreciation is a way to recover fixed asset costs, making this a key tool for rental property owners.
-You can deduct a portion of the cost each year, which lowers your tax liability.
-But, some property owners forget about depreciation deductions because they’re a noncash transaction.
+Depreciation is a way to recover the cost of fixed assets, making this a key tool for rental property owners.
+You can deduct a portion of the cost each year, lowering your tax liability.
+But some property owners forget about depreciation deductions because they’re a noncash transaction.

-If you skip tracking depreciation for your properties, you’re missing a significant ongoing deduction.
+If you skip tracking depreciation for your properties, you’ll miss a significant ongoing deduction.
 Don’t shortchange yourself at tax time—maximize your deductions with depreciation for your rental property.

-For a full discussion on calculating and tracking depreciation, refer to our related article here.
+For more on calculating and tracking depreciation, refer to our related resources:

 Misclassified expenses lead to inaccurate financial reports.
 Without clear information, you’ll have trouble tracking your profits and managing your budget effectively.
 Inaccurate reports may also raise red flags with the IRS, potentially triggering audits or penalties.